Get

 Image Credit: Inga Gedrovicha, Shutterstock

 There are several options for feline flea control, including pills, topical medications, and flea collars.
 Pills are great options for severe infestations, but topical medications work well and won’t break the bank.
-Flea collars are a good choice if you have a cat allergic to the chemicals used in topical medications.
+Flea collars are a good choice if you don’t want to use topical medications.

 Flea collars are simple to use.
 Most last for up to 6 months, making them ideal for pets that don’t relish too much human meddling.
 They cause skin irritation in some pets, and you’re probably looking at a visit to the veterinarian if your buddy manages to remove and eat a substantial bit of one of these collars.